aras-p/aras-p.hugo/content/blog/2023/02-float-compr-5-scientific.md

 ~~Ouch.
 I hope I "used it wrong" in some way?
 But this is not looking great.
-Ratio is *under* 1, i.e. it makes the data *larger*, and is *slow* to decompress.~~ *(Edit: initially I made a mistake and misunderstood what zfp_compress returns -- it returns the cumulative number of compressed bytes; not new compressed bytes done during the compress call)*
+Ratio is *under* 1, i.e. it makes the data *larger*, and is *slow* to decompress.~~ *(Edit: initially I made a mistake and misunderstood what zfp_compress returns -- it returns the cumulative number of compressed bytes; not new compressed bytes done during the compress call.
+And the second mistake I made was when compressing 1D data - you need to tell it that Y dimension is zero, not one!)*

 In lossless mode, zfp is not looking super great -- ratio is not stellar, and decompression speed in particular is quite slow.
-Maybe it is more targeted at lossy compression?
-Or more towards 3D or 4D data?
+The compression ratio is similar to zstd without any data filtering.
+To be fair, zfp compresses the two 2D files from my data set much better than the two other (1D) files.
+My takeaway is that zfp might be mostly targeted at lossy compression, which is a topic for some other day.
 Let's move on.

 #### fpzip